News of record - May 10, 2023

 Threats: North Vance Drive, 501 Neville St. (Beckley City Police Department), Hagar Street

-Traffic stop: McCreery Street and South Kanawha Street, 700 block South Fayette Street, (4), 100 block Beckley Crossing, 2905 Robert C. Byrd Drive (Go Mart), 2nd Street and 1st Avenue, 301 S. Heber St. (Beckley Sanitary Board), Smoot Avenue and South Fayette Street (2), Clarence W. Meadows Memorial Boulevard and Resource Drive, Park Avenue and College Avenue, 100 block South Eisenhower Drive, 708 South Eisenhower Drive (Go Mart), 300 block Clarence W. Meadows Memorial Boulevard, 600 block Clarence W. Meadows Memorial Boulevard, Beaver Avenue and South Fayette Street, 700 block South Fayette Street (2), 2905 Robert C. Byrd Drive ( Go Mart Beckley), 2nd Street and 1st Avenue, 301 S. Heber St. (Beckley Sanitary Board), 300 block Stanaford Road (2), 1100 block Clarence W. Meadows Memorial Boulevard (2), 4000 block Robert C. Byrd Drive, 201 Industrial Drive (Grand Home Furnishings), Alaska Avenue and Neville Street, Scott Avenue and Temple Street, Harper Road and Pikeview Drive, Clarence W. Meadows Memorial Boulevard and I64 Exit, 124 West, 2nd Street and Woodlawn Avenue, 140 Sherman Heights
+Traffic stop: McCreery Street and South Kanawha Street, 700 block South Fayette Street, (4), 100 block Beckley Crossing, 2905 Robert C. Byrd Drive (Go Mart) (2), 2nd Street and 1st Avenue, 301 S. Heber St. (Beckley Sanitary Board), Smoot Avenue and South Fayette Street (2), Clarence W. Meadows Memorial Boulevard and Resource Drive, Park Avenue and College Avenue, 100 block South Eisenhower Drive, 708 S. Eisenhower Drive (Go Mart), 300 block Clarence W. Meadows Memorial Boulevard, 600 block Clarence W. Meadows Memorial Boulevard, Beaver Avenue and South Fayette Street, 700 block South Fayette Street (2), 2nd Street and 1st Avenue, 301 S. Heber St. (Beckley Sanitary Board), 300 block Stanaford Road (2), 1100 block Clarence W. Meadows Memorial Boulevard (2), 4000 block Robert C. Byrd Drive, 201 Industrial Drive (Grand Home Furnishings), Alaska Avenue and Neville Street, Scott Avenue and Temple Street, Harper Road and Pikeview Drive, Clarence W. Meadows Memorial Boulevard and Interstate 64 Exit 124 West, 2nd Street and Woodlawn Avenue, 140 Sherman Heights

 Trespassing: Woodlawn Avenue (2), Crescent Road, Robert C. Byrd Drive